OpenCutList

 Introduction

-This document explains how to use OpenCutList, a SketchUp Extension.
+This document explains how to get the most out of OpenCutList, a SketchUp Extension.
 It is intentionally kept very brief to make it easier to translate.

-The present documentation is currently work in progress and may change frequently.
-Translations may be provided at a later date.
+The present documentation is a work in progress and may change frequently.
+It is currently available in English and French.
+Translations into other languages may become available in the future.

-This documentation applies to OpenCutList Version 5.0.0 and higher.
-Some features may not be available in older versions of OpenCutList.
-Not all features are available in all versions of SketchUp, because of incompatibilities with newer libraries.
+This documentation applies to OpenCutList Version 6.0.0 and higher.
+Some of the features described here may not be available in older versions.
+Also, some features may not be available in some versions of SketchUp, due to incompatibilities with newer libraries.

 We assume that the reader is familiar with SketchUp.